RiceDope/Merge-Sort/README.md

-MergeSort.java is a java file that contains an implementation of merge sort.
-Copy and use as and how you please.
+An implementation of merge sort.

+-- Rhys --